 Convolutional Neural Networks distinguishes from perceptrons since they use unsupervised learning to classify data.
 These networks are primarily used for image and audio processing.

-They work by given an input, several convolutional layers are applied and perform feature extraction.
+They work by given an input several convolutional layers are applied and perform feature extraction.
 Feature extraction is possible by transforming the initial image into different images based on similar aspects that the network identifies as a feature.
 That is the definition of a convolution.

 A Convolutional Neural Network is able to successfully capture the spatial and temporal dependencies in an image through the application of relevant filters.
 The architecture performs a better fitting to the image dataset due to the reduction in the number of parameters involved and reusability of weights.
 In other words, the network can be trained to understand the sophistication of the image better.
 (Yann LeCun, 1998).